The Archbishop of Canterbury has commended the work of Restored.

 — The Archbishop of Canterbury —

 Mandy spoke to the Archbishop and Synod about the case of a young Christian woman who, after escaping a partner who chose to abuse her, struggled to find help from within her own church.

 The Archbishop’s commendation was picked up by the Sunday programme on Radio 4.
-Last weekend they interviewed Peter and Mandy as well a Christian survivor of abuse and a representative from the Ava Project (http://www.avaproject.org.uk/).
-We were able to talk about the fact that violence against women also happens in churches, that it can be exacerbated by inappropriate teaching and that Restored provides training for churches to be more aware and equipped to respond to the issues.
-You can hear the programme again at http://www.bbc.co.uk/programmes/b04fy1cc#programme-broadcasts and our feature is about 16 minutes and 30 seconds into the programme.
+Last weekend the radio station interviewed Peter and Mandy as well a Christian survivor of abuse and a representative from the Ava Project.
+Peter and Mandy were able to talk about the fact that violence against women also happens in churches, that it can be exacerbated by inappropriate teaching and that Restored provides training for churches to be more aware and equipped to respond to the issues.
+Listen to the programme, about 16 minutes and 30 seconds into the programme.

 Restored has also produced a short resource document: Ending Domestic Abuse: a pack for churches.
 It includes a charter that Restored wants churches to adopt that will act as a public statement that the church condemns domestic violence as well as being a place that is available for information, care and support to victims.

 Mandy noted that the church merits special attention in educating people about domestic abuse.

 “Violence against women doesn’t just happen “out there”, it is happening in our churches too.
 Domestic abuse must no longer be a taboo subject that the church is reluctant to talk about.
 The church is well placed to serve the community at so many levels but domestic abuse has somehow slipped off its radar and our aim is to help churches put it firmly on their agenda.”